weefbellington/screenplay/README.md

 - Animated transitions for incoming and outgoing views
 - View state reattachment for configuration changes

-Displaying a screen in Screenplay consists of four discrete phases: A `Scene` creates the view, `Components` add behavior to the scene as it is created, a `Rigger` attaches the scene to the layout, and a `Transformer` plays animations between the incoming and outgoing scene.
+Displaying a screen in Screenplay consists of four discrete phases:

+1. A `Scene` creates the view,
+2. `Components` add behavior to the scene as it is created
+3. The `Rigger` attaches the scene to the layout
+4. A `Transformer` plays animations between the incoming and outgoing scene.

 These steps are applied by the `Screenplay` object, which implements the `Flow.Listener` interface.
 The Screenplay object knows how to reverse these steps when the back button is pressed, and how to re-attach the screen state after a configuration change (such as rotating the phone from portrait to landscape mode).